bazingayu/RealTime_Rendering_Projects/README.md

 You can easily deploy the code by changing the *executable* parameter to different main function in Cmakelist.txt

-The Youtube Link for Lab2 is : https://www.youtube.com/watch?v=FPpnyY7bS_w

-The Youtube Link for Lab3 is : https://www.youtube.com/watch?v=fRUcdvhmn9w

-The Youtube Link for Lab4 is : https://www.youtube.com/watch?v=3PGQxWeKmRs

-The Youtube Link for final Project is :

 For Lab2:
 Press 1 to show all the Transmittance Effects, including reflection, refraction, fresnel, Chromatic Dispersion
 Press 2 to show all the reflection effects for different objects